A Completely Festive Guide to Walt Disney World Christmas Decorations

 Pine garlands studded with twinkle lights or baubles are draped throughout Frontierland, Fantasyland, and Liberty Square, while futuristically festive Tomorrowland is a veritable ode to tinsel and aluminum Christmas trees.
 And of course, don’t forget the holly, jolly takeover over at Adventureland starring the Jungle Jingle Cruise in all its DIY, use-what-you’ve-got glory.
 Those skippers are just so crafty!

 Epcot Christmas Decorations

-Please note that due to ongoing Epcot expansion construction, Future World will likely receive little to no Christmas decorations in 2021.
+Please note that due to ongoing Epcot expansion construction, it is likely that the World Celebration, World Nature and World Discovery areas will likely receive little to no Christmas decorations in 2022.

 Although Epcot is next on our list, it’s actually the last of the Disney World theme parks to get a holiday makeover.
-You’ll notice a variety of Epcot Christmas decorations throughout the park, like some festive takes on Epcot’s topiaries as you walk around Future World and a massive Christmas tree overlooking World Showcase Lagoon.
+You’ll notice a variety of Epcot Christmas decorations throughout the park, like some festive takes on Epcot’s topiaries as you walk around World Celebration, World Nature and World Discovery and a massive Christmas tree overlooking World Showcase Lagoon.